 The UOI and CMS National Alumni Association is not concern with who your significant other is, blue, green or purple you are welcome, we are also not concern with your religious status, Buddist?, Christian?
 Muslim? or Spiritual?
 You and yours are welcome.

 The National Alumni Association believes in Alumni Solidarity!!!!!!!!!!!!!!!!!

 We do not wish to Re-invent the Wheel, just make it smoother and able to travel longer distances.

 Start An Alumni Chapter in your City!!!!.
-Begin by hosting local and area Alumni get togethers (odd years) and inform Alumni about the NAA and the NAA Reunion
+Begin by hosting local and area Alumni get togethers (on odd years), inform Alumni about the NAA and the NAA Reunion ( held on even years).

-Support the National Alumni Association, which hosts a National Alumni Reunion every two years (even years)
+Support the National Alumni Association, which hosts a National Alumni Reunion every two years (on even years).